Eschatologue/CM_wiki/docs/class/bard/skald.md

 In your desire to stand amongst the heroes of legend you have learned to fight, giving you the following benefits:

-***Proficiencies.*** You gain proficiency with martial weapons and training with shields and medium armor.
+***Proficiencies.*** You gain proficiency with Martial weapons and training with Shields and Medium Armour.
 You can also use your weapon or shield as a spellcasting focus for Bard spells.

-***Hit Points.*** Your Hit Point maximum increases by 3, and it increases by 1 whenever you gain another Bard level.
+***Hit Points.*** Your Hit Point Maximum increases by 3, and it increases by 1 whenever you gain another Bard level.

 ### Level 3: Ode of Fury